Azure Cosmos DB SQL SDK connectivity modes

 Gateway mode is supported on all SDK platforms.
 If your application runs within a corporate network with strict firewall restrictions, gateway mode is the best choice because it uses the standard HTTPS port and a single DNS endpoint.
 The performance tradeoff, however, is that gateway mode involves an additional network hop every time data is read from or written to Azure Cosmos DB.
 We also recommend gateway connection mode when you run applications in environments that have a limited number of socket connections.

-Direct mode supports connectivity through TCP protocol and offers better performance because there are fewer network hops.
+Direct mode supports connectivity through TCP protocol, using TLS for initial authentication and encrypting traffic, and offers better performance because there are fewer network hops.
 The application connects directly to the backend replicas.
 Direct mode is currently only supported on .NET and Java SDK platforms.

 These connectivity modes essentially condition the route that data plane requests - document reads and writes - take from your client machine to partitions in the Azure Cosmos DB back-end.
 Direct mode is the preferred option for best performance - it allows your client to open TCP connections directly to partitions in the Azure Cosmos DB back-end and send requests directly with no intermediary.
 By contrast, in Gateway mode, requests made by your client are routed to a so-called "Gateway" server in the Azure Cosmos DB front end, which in turn fans out your requests to the appropriate partition(s) in the Azure Cosmos DB back-end.